Common accessories for smokers in times gone by

-I was in my teens when I made the observations described on this page.
+I was in my teens in the 1950s when I made the observations described on this page.
 They reflected the fact that the austerity following the Second World War was coming to an end.
-I am sure, though, that similar observations could have been made before the war started, which was before I was born.
+We all wanted to appear grown-up, so we toyed with smoking cigarettes and havng the current fashion accessories.
+These included smoking accessories.

-For a while in the late 1950s, my friends and I toyed with smoking cigarettes because it felt the 'grown-up' thing to do.
-It didn't last long and what I remember most was the cigarette lighters that we considered as fashion accessories.
+What I remember most about our smoking accesssories was the cigarette lighters.
 At that time, cheap ones were coming in from Japan and were quite decorative.
-I had one faced with bright red leather.
+I had one faced with bright red leather that I particularly liked.

 My father's cigarette lighter came from before the war and was silver with his initials engraved on it.

-My father had a cigarette case that matched his lighter - also from before war.
+My father had a solid silver cigarette case that matched his lighter.
+This was from before the war.
 Most men had similar-looking ones, although they may not all have been silver.